molgenis/molgenis-py-lifelines-transform/README.md

 # Transform LifeLines

-Lifelines transform automates the (re)import of Lifelines data into Molgenis, except for the *order* and *catolog_users* tables.
+The Lifelines transform runs periodically as a cronjob, importing Lifelines data into Molgenis, except for the *order* and *catolog_users* tables.
 It performs the following tasks:

 * Download latest Lifelines csv files from a s3 bucket